tgstation/tgstation/.github/CONTRIBUTING.md

 ### Mapping Standards
 * Adding, Removing, or Replacing Station Maps
-	* All pull requests adding, removing, or replacing station maps must receive prior approval from a maptainer, or they will be closed without additional warning.
+	* All pull requests adding, removing, or replacing station maps should receive prior approval from a maptainer, or they will be closed without additional warning.

 * TGM Format & Map Merge
-	* All new maps submitted to the repo through a pull request must be in TGM format (unless there is a valid reason present to have it in the default BYOND format).
+	* All new maps submitted to the repo through a pull request should be in TGM format (unless there is a valid reason present to have it in the default BYOND format).
 This is done using the [Map Merge](https://tgstation13.org/wiki/Map_Merger) utility included in the repo to convert the file to TGM format.
 	* Likewise, you MUST run Map Merge prior to opening your PR when updating existing maps to minimize the change differences (even when using third party mapping programs such as FastDMM.)
 		* Failure to run Map Merge on a map after using third party mapping programs (such as FastDMM) greatly increases the risk of the map's key dictionary becoming corrupted by future edits after running map merge.
 Resolving the corruption issue involves rebuilding the map's key dictionary; id est rewriting all the keys contained within the map by reconverting it from BYOND to TGM format - which creates very large differences that ultimately delay the PR process and is extremely likely to cause merge conflicts with other pull requests.